cosmos/cosmos-sdk/docs/guide/basecoin-basics.md

 # Basecoin Basics

-Here we explain how to get started with a simple Basecoin blockchain, how to send transactions between accounts using the `basecoin` tool, and what is happening under the hood.
+Here we explain how to get started with a basic Basecoin blockchain, how to send transactions between accounts using the `basecoin` tool, and what is happening under the hood.

 ## Install

-Installing Basecoin is simple:
+With go, it's one command:

 ```shelldown[0]
 go get -u github.com/tendermint/basecoin/cmd/...